Gamification of learning: Benefits

-Impact of Gamification on Different Learning Styles and Neurodivergent Learners
+Impact of gamification on different learning styles and neurodivergent learners

 A growing body of research highlights gamification as an effective pedagogical strategy for accommodating diverse learning styles through multimodal engagement.
-According to Dichev and Dicheva (2017), gamification fosters dynamic learning environments that align with a broad spectrum of learner preferences, particularly when students are given the flexibility to interact with content at their own pace.
+According one view, gamification fosters dynamic learning environments that align with a broad spectrum of learner preferences, particularly when students are given the flexibility to interact with content at their own pace.
 Gamified instructional models typically incorporate visual, auditory, and kinesthetic elements, enabling educators to address individual differences in how learners process and retain information.
-(Adistyana Pitaloka Kusmawati et al., 2024).

 For instance, visual learners benefit from features such as badges, progress bars, game maps, and colorful visuals, which enhance their learning experience and motivation.
 Auditory learners are engaged through sound cues, narration, and auditory feedback, while kinesthetic learners thrive through active participation, decision-making, and hands-on interaction.
 By addressing multiple learning modalities, gamification fosters an active and participatory learning environment that accommodates various learner needs.
 In support of this, a study applying the Felder-Silverman Learning Style Model, which categorizes learning preferences into active or reflective, visual or verbal, sensing or intuitive, and sequential or global, found that 78.9% of students responded positively to gamified courses.
 Elements such as badges, experience points, and ranking lists were shown to increase motivation for 80–95% of students.
 Interestingly, "mystery" as a game element increased engagement for intuitive learners but reduced motivation for sensing learners.
 Time limits benefited active and sequential learners but discouraged sensing learners.
-The study concluded that gamification is most effective when tailored to individual learning styles; when there is a mismatch between game elements and learner preferences, motivation and participation may decrease, leading to poorer academic outcomes (Zaric, N., Scepanovic, S., & Schroeder, U. (2018).
+The study concluded that gamification is most effective when tailored to individual learning styles; when there is a mismatch between game elements and learner preferences, motivation and participation may decrease, leading to poorer academic outcomes.